visvam07/qs-sri-assessment/README.md

         ```bash
         terraform output task_exec_iam_role_arn
         ```
-      Reference this ARN for the `executionRoleArn` in `.aws/task-definition.json`.
+      Use this ARN for the `executionRoleArn` in `.aws/task-definition.json`.

     - **ALB DNS Name**:
         ```bash